jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 We can fit some Classic Spells that appeared in tv and comics...
 - The "hand wave" movement is pretty much a Charm Person.
 - Speak with Animals would work as well.
-- We can think of Siths using "Lightining Bolts" or "Ray of Enfeeblement".
+- We can think of Siths using "Lightning Bolts" or "Ray of Enfeeblement".
 - I can think of some "Detect", "Locate", "Divination" and "ESP" like spells that was used in some moments.
 - "Commune" when they're on meditation.
 - Defensive use of force can be as Shield, Hold Portal, "Wall of"...